3dgenerik/storefront-API/README.md

     http://localhost:3001/api/orders/create-random-orders
     http://localhost:3001/api/product-in-orders/create-random-product-in-orders

-Before we use the app FIRST WE NEED TO CREATE TOKEN by sign in or sign up.
+Before we start to use the app FIRST WE NEED TO CREATE TOKEN by signin or signup.

 <br />